1. What is Inward Processing Relief procedure?

 For any further information concerning IMI system you may visit the website http://ec.europa.eu/imi-net or obtain access through the website of the Ministry of Commerce, Industry and Tourism.

-The IP procedure is discharged when the imported goods or processed products have been:
+IP procedure is discharged, according to Article 215-UCC, when the goods placed under the procedure or the processed products have been:

 For more information interested persons may write to the Department of Customs and Excise at the following address: